NawTun/GRINCD/README.md

 This script is used to inference GRN using PIDC, you may need to build Julia environment containing package NetworkInference for the running of this script.

+### --'top_k_accuracy.py'

+This script is used to calculate accuracy of top k regulatory relations of methods.

+### --'top_k_intersection.py'

+This script is used to calculate intersection of top k regulatory relations between GRINCD and other methods.

 ## -'input'

 This directory includes all datasets and other materials necessary for all methods and framework.
 In DREAM5